UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer_tutorial.rst

     test_html_render.py:72: AssertionError

-nope -- still failed at the first assert in test_render.
-Which makes sense, we haven't done anything with the render method yet!
+Nope -- still failed at the first assert in test_render.
+This makes sense because we haven't done anything with the render method yet!

 .. rubric:: 1c.